bcgov/platform-developer-docs/src/docs/platform-architecture-reference/openshift-network-policies.md

 **Note:**
 ~~The primary BC Gov OpenShift clusters are configured with OpenShift SDN networking which does not support Egress Network Policies.
 This applies to the following OpenShift Clusters: CLAB, KLAB, SILVER, GOLD, GOLD-DR.~~
-From OpenShift version 4.10, CLAB, KLAB, SILVER, GOLD, GOLD-DR clusters are now supporting limited Egress network policies.
+From OpenShift version 4.10, CLAB, KLAB, SILVER, GOLD, GOLD-DR clusters are now supporting **limited Egress**(see below notes) network policies.
 KLAB2 and Emerald clusters use a different SDN technology (VMWare NSX-T) which also DOES support (and requires) Egress Network Policies.
 Details on NSX Networking can be found in the [IDIR protected content area of the Private Cloud website - Guide for Emerald teams](https://cloud.gov.bc.ca/private-cloud/guide-for-emerald-teams/#netpol-differences).

 ## NetworkPolicy structure